astronomer/astro-docs/cloud/stable/05_manage-astronomer/01_workspace-permissions.md

 $ astro workspace user update <email> --workspace-id=<workspace-id> --role=<workspace-role>
 ```

+Only Workspace _Admins_ can modify the role of another user in the Workspace.

 #### Remove Workspace User

 Workspace _Admins_ can remove users from a Workspace by navigating to: **Workspace** > **Users** > **Individual User** > **Remove User**.

 ![Remove Workspace User](https://assets2.astronomer.io/main/docs/astronomer-ui/remove-workspace-user.gif)

-To remove a user from a Workspace via the Astronomer CLI as a Workspace _Admin_, make sure you're first operating in that Workspace.
+To remove a user from a Workspace via the Astronomer CLI, make sure you're first operating in that Workspace.
 Then, run:

 ```bash
 $ astro workspace user remove <email>
 ```

+Only Workspace _Admins_ can remove other Workspace users.

 ### Deployment